 If you have space, dropping the kerb and landscaping the front to allow room for at least one car is a sure way to add value.

-You’ll have to apply to the council to make this happen, and prices vary between £0 to £300, not including landscaping, gravel or driveway blocks.
-However, it will add thousands to the overall price of your home and be a huge box ticked off buyers’ lists.
+You’ll need approval from your local council, and prices vary between £0 to £300, not including landscaping, gravel or driveway blocks.
+However, it adds thousands to home value and is a dealbreaker for many potential buyers.

 Elements for Added Value:

-- Gravel — If you want to save money, gravelling a driveway is a great way to go.
-It’s cheap, can be installed entirely by DIY, and is visually appealing.
+• Gravel — To save money, gravelling a driveway is a great way to go.
+It’s cheap, easy to do and looks good.

 #19 Install a Log Burner